holadepo/docs/astro/install-gcp.md

 To install Astro on GCP, you need:

 - A clean [Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) with billing enabled.
-For security reasons, the install process is not currently supported on a Google Cloud project that has other tooling running in it.
 - A user with [Owner permissions](https://cloud.google.com/iam/docs/understanding-roles) in your project.
 - [Google Cloud Shell](https://cloud.google.com/shell).
 - A minimum [CPU](https://cloud.google.com/compute/quotas#cpu_quota) quota of 36.
 - A minimum [N2_CPU](https://cloud.google.com/compute/quotas#cpu_quota) quota of 24.
 - A subscription to the [Astro Status Page](https://status.astronomer.io).
 This will ensure that you're alerted in the case of an incident or scheduled maintenance.

+Astro requires a clean Google Cloud project account.
+For security reasons, the install process is not currently supported on a Google Cloud project that has other tooling running in it.
+For instructions on creating a new Google Cloud project, follow [GCP documentation](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 For more information about the resources required to run Astro on GCP, see [GCP Resource Reference](resource-reference-gcp.md).

 ### VPC Peering Prerequisites (Optional)

-If any of your GCP resources are on a private network, you can access them using one of the following options:
+If any of your GCP data servicess are on a private network, you can access them using one of the following options:

 - [Private Services Connect](https://cloud.google.com/vpc/docs/private-service-connect)
 - A [VPC Peering connection](https://cloud.google.com/vpc/docs/vpc-peering) between Astronomer's VPC and the VPCs for your broader network

-Astro uses 4 different CIDR blocks for creating the infrastructure for your Astronomer Cluster.
+Astro uses 4 different CIDR blocks for creating the infrastructure for your Astro Cluster.
 If you plan on peering with an existing VPC and want to use custom values for your CIDRs, then you must additionally provide your own CIDR ranges (RFC 1918 IP Space) of `/19` or better for the following services:

 - **Subnet CIDR**: Used by nodes in your GKE cluster (Default: `172.20.0.0/19`)
 - **Pod CIDR**: Used by GKE pods (Default: `172.21.0.0/19`)